 - align individual goals and objectives with cluster vision.

-The diagram below is an example of an RTLB appraisal and development model:
+The diagram below shows the components of an appraisal system: